sarroutbi/nbde-tang-server/README.md

 INFO[0031] OLM has successfully installed "tang-operator.v1.0.11"
 ```

-Additionally, correct Tang operator installation can be observed if an output like
+Additionally, correct installation can be observed if an output like
 the following is observed when prompting for installed pods:

 ```bash